getodk/docs/docs/collect-forms.rst

-You can delete :formstate:`Blank` forms as well as filled forms in any state (:formstate:`Saved`, :formstate:`Finalized`, or :formstate:`Sent`).
-Deleting a :formstate:`Sent` form deletes the form contents but metadata associated with it including the deletion date and the instance name are maintained for display in the :guilabel:`View Sent Form` list.
+You can delete `Blank` forms as well as filled forms in any state (`Saved`, `Finalized`, or `Sent`).
+Deleting a `Sent` form deletes the form contents but metadata associated with it including the deletion date and the instance name are maintained for display in the :guilabel:`View Sent Form` list.

 1. Select :guilabel:`Delete Saved Form` on the app home screen.